-The data presented in these mineral potential maps are the results from four separate regional mineral potential assessments initiated by the Yukon Government from 1999 to 2001.
+This contribution summarizes the results from four separate regional mineral potential assessments initiated by the Yukon Government from 1999 to 2001.
 The assessments were designed to assist in land use planning exercises, but also may be of interest to the mineral exploration industry.
-The 18 maps are in PDF format, and each illustrates the mineral potential of a different deposit model, as indicated by the file names.
-An index tract map and table contain information on the number and type of mineral deposit models that were assessed for each tract.
-This document provides detailed information on the purpose, methodology and limitations of the mineral assessment process.
+Data are presented as 18 maps; each one illustrates the mineral potential of a different deposit model.
+In addition to the mineral potential maps, this paper provides detailed information on the purpose, methodology and limitations of the mineral assessment process.
+This information is now available as a CD open file (Bradshaw and vanRanden, 2003).